Justin Hubner: Indonesia

 Hubner joined the Indonesia squad for a training camp in Turkey in November 2022.
 He was quoted as saying "I am currently in Turkey to join the Indonesian national team.
 I am very happy to have the opportunity to play with my friends.
 I hope to make Indonesia proud."
 On 17 November, he played for the Indonesia under-20 against France under-20 in a friendly match in Spain.
 He also played against Slovakia under-20 two days later.

 On 2 January 2024, Hubner made his debut for the Indonesia senior team against Libya in a friendly match.
 On 15 January, Hubner made his competitive debut in the 2023 AFC Asian Cup against Iraq.
 He helped the team reached their first-ever knockout stage.

 In April 2024, Hubner was named in the Indonesia under-23 final squad for the 2024 AFC U-23 Asian Cup held in Qatar.
 On 18 April, he made his debut for the under-23 team despite having played 90 minutes a day earlier for Cerezo in the J.League Cup.

 Personal life

 Hubner's father is of Indonesian descent, with family in Makassar, while his mother is Dutch.
 On 3 November 2023, Erick Thohir, President of PSSI, told the press that Hubner would be naturalized as an Indonesian citizen as soon as possible.

 On 6 December 2023, Hubner officially obtained Indonesian citizenship.

+On 24 December 2025, Hubner became engaged to Indonesian actress Jennifer Coppen in the Netherlands.
+Days prior to the wedding ceremony, he converted to Islam.